-A student disputing a semester grade should first complete a Grade Appeal/Proof of Mediation form which is online and at the Academic Affairs webpage and available in the Office of Academic Affairs and consult with the instructor of the course.
-If resolution is not reached, the student should consult with the Academic Unit Head.
+A student disputing a semester grade should first complete a Grade Appeal/Proof of

+Mediation form which is online and on the Academic webpage, under the academic forms link.
+The form is also available in the Office of Academic Affairs.
+Once the form is completed the student must consult with the instructor of the course.
+If a resolution is not reached, the student should consult with the SON Dean.
 If the dispute remains unresolved, the student should consult with the Vice Chancellor of Academic Affairs.
 If no resolution is found, the Academic Appeals Committee will hear an appeal.